Office of Defense Mobilization: Structure

+Directors

 History

 Truman named Charles E. Wilson, president of General Electric and a government mobilization chief in World War II, to head the ODM.
 Wilson became one of the most powerful people in the federal government, and the press began calling him "co-president".

 Wilson quickly took control of the economy.
 All raw materials were under the control of ODM, which rationed them to the civilian economy.
 Production quotas were set, and businesses ordered to supply the government with goods and services.
 Companies which failed to meet their production quotas were threatened with seizure by ODM.
 Companies found to be secretly diverting raw materials to civilian uses were severely punished through the withdrawal of lucrative government contracts, fines, and the imposition of government supervisors on-site at the workplace.
 Defense plants, concentrated at the time near existing manufacturing centers and where electrical power was plentiful, were dispersed across the Southeast and Deep South.
 The government restricted investment in new plant equipment so that only investments meeting national security needs were made.
 Additionally, ODM invested millions of dollars in new plant and equipment to rapidly expand production capacity.
 Strict price controls were placed on all goods and services, and wages were subject to federal government approval and control.
 Black marketeers were severely punished with fines and jail sentences.
 Wilson's austerity program worked: By 1951, inflation had fallen back to 1.9 percent, and the economy was no longer threatened with recession.

 Nevertheless, national production capacity continued to lag.
 In August 1951, additional controls were placed on the economy.
 Any manufacturer seeking raw materials had to first obtain a permit from ODM before purchasing such materials.
 ODM also began to control the use of steel for building and automobile production, even significantly restricting the building of public schools to divert additional steel to national defense needs.

 Ban on color TV

-On October 25, 1951, ODM even ordered a halt to the mass production of color television sets by CBS.
+On October 25, 1951, ODM ordered a halt to the mass production of color television sets by CBS.
 CBS had developed a color system which was partly mechanical and partly electronic in nature.
 RCA had already developed a purely electronic color television system, and was engaged in a long and bitter legal battle with CBS before the Federal Communications Commission (FCC) over which system would be adopted.
 Although ODM had determined that research on color TV occupied the time of critically needed scientists and technicians, the research also had defense applications and could therefore proceed.
 However, production of the CBS color TV sets was not essential, and was banned.
 The ban on mass production of the CBS color television set led the FCC to choose the RCA system by default in 1953.
 That system was used in the US until June 12, 2009, when it was succeeded by the ATSC set of standards.